vms3-demo-purpose/weather-program/README.md

 `GO`

 The above string of commands should also output a loooong list of weather records (but not formatted nicely).
+Again, the ID of the last weather record displayed here should tally with the number of weather records pulled by `weather-pull-data`.

 # Versions of Framework and Libraries used:
 1. docker-compose: 3